RJ for Light & Power

 Photoelectric Smoke Alarms must be of the interconected type.
 The mains operated Photoelectric Smoke Alarms with interconnectivity must be installed within all Bedrooms, Passageways, Main Entrance & other additional places too.
 Tested & meeting all of the requirements of the current standards

-The new legislation which became effective from 1 Jan 2017 Mandatory requirement for new homes & major alterations must upgrade to the new requirements now.
+legislation which became effective from 1 Jan 2017 Mandatory requirement for new homes & major alterations must upgrade to the new requirements now, be of the hardwired type.

 Interconnected Photoelectric Smoke Alarms shall be fitted by 1 January 2022 in all Homes Leased and Sold

 and shall be fitted in all Homes by 1 January 2027.
-(The Wireless models can be fitted, at this stage these are mostly used when wiring is not possible to install.
-Also they are expensive)
+The Wireless models can be fitted in exisiting dewellings only.